 Before and After

-I’m still living in Malta and enjoying its little perks.
+I’m still living in Malta and enjoying all the amazing things this island has to offer.
 My “before” and “during” you have already heard.
 And for the “after”… You’ll have to stick around to find out!
 You can follow my adventures in Malta or abroad via my blog www.no146.com or Instagram: aisteg.